-Yellowstone is truly enormous; in fact, the weather in one corner of the park can be drastically different than the weather in another part.
-Needless to say, then, it pays to know where to look when it comes to prime wolf watching.
-Most people agree that, when it comes to wolf watching in Yellowstone, the Lamar Valley is the premium choice.
-The valley, which is located in the northeast section of the park, is the home of the Druid wolf pack; many other packs visit, too.
+Yellowstone is enormous, but most people agree that when it comes to wolf watching, the Lamar Valley is the prime spot.
+The valley, located in the northeast section of the park, is home to the Druid pack, but many other packs stop by to visit, too.

 What makes the Lamar Valley such a prime wolf viewing spot?
 The fact that it’s large and wide open definitely helps.
-Although huge crowds are rare, the fact that the valley is so sprawling helps make it easy for everyone to get a view.
+Although huge crowds are rare, the sprawling land make it easy for everyone to get a view.
 There are also plenty of places nearby where you can stay; this is important, since dusk and dawn are prime wolf watching times of day.
 Try camping at the Slough Creek campground or the Pebble Creek campground; if possible, stay at the Roosevelt Lodge.
-Either way, being close to Lamar Valley is definitely smart if you are serious about your wolf spotting quest.

 Things to Keep in Mind

-In addition to knowing when and where to go, it’s smart to study up about the etiquette that should be used when watching wolves in Yellowstone.
 Wolves can be spooked by loud noises, so you should always shut off your car engine as soon as you park - don’t sit there with the engine running, even if you’re trying to run the heat.
-The noise could scare away the wolves; your fellow wolf watchers will not take kindly to that!
-If you have kids with you, make sure that they stay quiet at all times.
+The noise can scare off the wolves and fellow wolf watchers will not take kindly to that!
+If you have kids with you, make sure they stay quiet at all times.

 Wolves are wild animals.
 Even though many of the wolves at Yellowstone are fairly used to seeing people, it doesn’t mean that they can’t - or won’t - attack when provoked.
 Be respectful of these amazing creatures during your visit in order to steer clear of trouble.
-In the end, your wolf watching mission is sure to go off without a serious hitch of any kind.
-Who knows - you might even luck out and see a group of ten or more wolves at once!
+Who knows - you might even luck out and see a group of ten or more at once.
 Even if you only see a few here and there, though, there’s no denying the power and majesty of these remarkable animals.